avelinoschz/fifo-sns-sqs/README.md

 Since the test doesn't have any specific logic inside the consumer, like a configuration or state, etc.
 All the processing happened smoothly and in order by MessageGroupId as promised.

-### Scenario 4: Non-group specific. more consumers than groups
+### Scenario 4: Non-group specific Consumers - More Consumers than Groups

 ```text
 Starting FIFO Producer and Consumers...